ecmatonix/starter-website-lite/README.md

 4. open the page in the browser at [http://localhost:3000](http://localhost:3000).

 That's it, now the starting template is ready for work.
+## Check commit message
+Checking a commit message is done using the commitlint module.
+Rules for validation correspond to [conventional commit](https://www.conventionalcommits.org) specification.

+[Commitlint.io](https://commitlint.io) (online generator) is used to create and pre-check the text of the commit message.
 ## Bugs
 If you find a bug or something does not work, then you can leave your questions or comments on [issues](https://github.com/ecmatonix/starter-website-lite/issues).